gagankeshav/buggy-cars-rating-tests/README.md

 - gem install *gem_name* [e.g. gem install selenium-webdriver]

 # Executing the tests
-Download the tests on local system, either as a zip file or clone them using Git Using Git Bash/Command Prompt/Powershell, navigate to the *tests* folder within the repo. on your local system and execute below command to execute the tests:
+Download the tests on local system, either as a zip file or clone them using Git.
+Using either *Git Bash/Command Prompt/Powershell*, navigate to the *tests* folder within the repo. on your local system and execute below command to execute the tests:
 - rspec buggy_cars_specs.rb --format documentation